kuruxxii/Tenzi/README.md

 # Tenzi

 ## Instructions
-1. Roll until all dice are the same
+1. Roll until all dice are the same.
 2. Click a die to freeze it between rolls.

 ## Play Tenzi Online